Cybertruck Could Boost Revenue, Says Big Tesla Investor - TheStreet

 Future Fund ETF, which was launched in August 2021, bought more shares of Tesla last week at $105 a share, but Black did not disclose the number of shares.

-Tesla's brand has not "taken a hit" depite concerns that Musk focused solely on Twitter after taking the company private in October, he said.
+Tesla's brand has not "taken a hit" despite concerns that Musk focused solely on Twitter after taking the company private in October, he said.

-When Teslas's favorability dropped, Musk did not continue tweeting conservative stances, said Black.
+When Tesla's favorability dropped, Musk did not continue tweeting conservative stances, said Black.

 "Elon is a smart guy and learned to stop tweeting more conservative views," he said.
 "You don't want your brand to be impacted by your more right leaning views especially if your customer franchise is over indexed to climate-friendly Democrats.
 It annoys them."